What Good PSLE Math Revision Looks Like (vs What Most Students Actually Do)

 The Most Important Thing to Do With Wrong Answers

 Wrong answers are the most valuable output of any practice session.
-They are direct evidence of where understanding breaks down.
-Most students throw this evidence away by marking and moving on.
+Most students throw them away by marking and moving on.
+Here is what to do instead — it takes under 5 minutes per question and is worth more than an entire additional paper.

-Step 2 — Name the error type.
-Concept gap (didn't know the method), procedure gap (knew the method but executed it wrong), or reading gap (solved the wrong thing).
-Each requires a different response.
+2. Name the gap.
+Use the Four Gaps framework: was it a Concept Gap (didn't know the method), a Procedure Gap (knew the method but executed it wrong), or a Reading Gap (solved the wrong thing)?
+Each has a different fix — and applying the wrong fix wastes time.

-Keep a single sheet of paper — or a notes app — with two columns: Topic and Error type.
+Keep a single sheet — or a notes app — with two columns: Topic and Gap type.
 Every time your child gets a question wrong, log it.
-After two or three weeks, the pattern becomes obvious.
-This is the list that should drive what gets practised next.
-It takes 30 seconds per session and replaces the guesswork of deciding what to revise.
+After two or three weeks, the pattern becomes obvious and tells you exactly what to revise next.
+This takes 30 seconds per session and replaces all the guesswork about what topics to practise.

 What Revision Should Look Like by Term